 Durability & Field Readiness

 GPS surveying equipment gets dropped, soaked, and baked.
-This makes IP67+ housing, vibration resistance, and solid temp tolerance field requirements.
-If your receiver shuts down in a cold snap, it’s dead weight.
+IP67+ housing, vibration resistance, and solid temperature tolerance are field requirements, not optional extras.
+If your receiver shuts down in a cold snap or after a rain shower, it’s dead weight.
+Check the operating temperature range before committing—some units struggle below -20°C, which matters on winter builds.

 Ease of Use